 Mad Max is a post-apocalyptic action game developed and published by Mindscape for the Nintendo Entertainment System in 1990.
 The game is based on Mad Max 2.

 Outlander is an action driving video game with a post-apocalyptic theme.
 It was developed and published by Mindscape in 1992 for the Sega Mega Drive/Genesis and in 1993 for the Super Nintendo.
 The most significant difference between the two versions is that the driving sequences are cockpit view for the Genesis version, but in the SNES version the player is given a third-person view of the car.

 Originally it was developed as The Road Warrior based on the Mad Max sequel, however near completion Mindscape lost the rights to the license and the title was changed to Outlander to avoid legal issues.
 However the game still shares many similarities to the Mad Max film series.

-- The Japanese Sega Mega Diver version, called Mad Max Outlander, uses the Japanese cover of the first film.
+- The Japanese Sega Mega Dive version, called Mad Max Outlander, uses the Japanese cover of the first film.

 - The main character is dressed in a black leather jacket, pants and boots.